|

 her memorandum effecting termination of the Executive Dean of the COF is invalid and should have not been issued at first,

 not until the Board has confirmed her decision.
 The President should have been more careful!
+For now, this is an issue that needs immediate

 attention to prevent confusion as to who in reality is of more authority and power; the College President or the Board of